 Rocánonom’s Manual of Magic

-Rocánonom, however, pulled his boat onto the shore of the Coldside Sea, and trekked through mountain passes until he reached low, rolling hills and meadows that would become known as the Anonom Trace.
-In his pack, he carried a vellum-paged book, bound in stiff leather—the grimoire he found hiding within a stone wall of the castle that rose from an island of the Coldside Sea.
+Rocánonom, however, dragged his boat onto the shore of the Coldside Sea, and trekked through mountain passes until he reached low, rolling hills and meadows that would become known as the Anonom Trace.
+In his pack, he carried a vellum-paged book, bound in stiff leather—the grimoire he had found hiding within a stone wall of the castle that rose from an island of the Coldside Sea.